-Mikko Tolonen is an assistant professor (tenure track) in digital humanities.
-His background is in intellectual history and he is the PI of Helsinki Computational History Group.
+Mikko Tolonen is professor in digital humanities at the Faculty of Arts at the University of Helsinki.
+He is the subject head of digital humanities and he has designed the DH teaching modules at the Faculty of Arts: https://www.helsinki.fi/en/helsinki-centre-for-digital-humanities/teaching.
 Since 2015 he has been organising the Helsinki Digital Humanities Seminar (#helsinkiDH, link to seminar).
-He is the subject head of digital humanities and he has designed the DH teaching module at the Faculty of Arts (link: https://www.helsinki.fi/en/helsinki-centre-for-digital-humanities/teaching).
-His current main research focus is on an integrated study of public discourse and knowledge production that combines metadata from library catalogues as well as full-text libraries of books, newspapers and periodicals in early modern Europe.
-Tolonen works also in other areas of Enlightenment studies.
+He has served in the executive board of European Association for Digital Humanities (EADH) and as the chair of Digital Humanities in the Nordic and Baltic Countries (DHNB).
+His current main research focus is on an integrated study of public discourse, knowledge production and book history that combines metadata from library catalogues as well as full-text libraries of books, newspapers and periodicals in early modern Europe.
+Tolonen's area of particular interest is the Enlightenment studies.

-Jani Marjanen is a historian and postdoctoral researcher at the University of Helsinki.
+Jani Marjanen is a historian and docent at the Faculty of Arts at the University of Helsinki, focusing on political history.
 He specializes in eighteenth and nineteenth-century patriotism, the theory and method of conceptual history, and the development of public discourse.
 In the Helsinki Computational History Group he works on the analysis of public discourse through quantitative and qualitative analysis of metadata and historical language.

-Ville is a doctoral student in History and Digital Humanities at the University of Helsinki.
+Ville Vaara is a doctoral researcher in History and Digital Humanities at the University of Helsinki.
 He is a historian by training but has picked up coding skills on the way and now applies them to both metadata and large text corpora.
 His dissertation deals with 18th century history of publishing, networks in booktrade and text reuse.